 Skip to content

-The permutation problem is a typical application of the backtracking algorithm.
-It is defined as finding all possible arrangements of elements from a given set (such as an array or string).
+The permutations problem is a classic application of backtracking algorithms.
+It is defined as finding all possible arrangements of elements in a given collection (such as an array or string).

-Table 13-2 lists several example data, including the input arrays and their corresponding permutations.
+Table 13-2 shows several example datasets, including input arrays and their corresponding permutations.

 \([1]\) \([1]\)